 Dictionaries are meant to be reflections of how people actually use language, not a static cemetery of words.
 Racism is inherently systemic and to not assert that in its very definition is hugely problematic.
 Fortunately, Merriam-Webster listened and is revising their definition.
 How it will affect people's understanding of racism and how they may perceive their benefit from systemic racism is another story

-Word Parts
+Word parts

-The words of Angela Davis, activist and educator, have been upheld as well in recent months to shine a light on changing the status quo:
+The words of Angela Davis, activist and educator, have been upheld as well in recent months to shine a light on changing the status quo: “In a racist society, it is not enough to be non-racist, we must be antiracist.”

 In this statement, these small word parts, non vs. anti, delineate the reckoning people must have who have been standing on the edges.
 To be a part of this moment, we must choose, not just sit by idly.
 All this said with a few prefixes.

-Grammar and Meaning
+Grammar and meaning

 If you’ve come to a Clear Language Lab workshop, you’ve probably heard a robust discussion about the passive voice.
 We often talk about how the active voice can help readers be clear about who does what in a process.
-(It can also create distance between the doer and the audience as well)

-The use of passive voice can even shape our perceptions of the current protests that have been going on and the culpability of those who have caused harm - in other words, the who did what to whom part.
 Check out writers Kendra Pierre-Louis at the Neiman Lab at Harvard, Joshua Adams, and the Angry Grammarian to explore powerful examples of the use of passive language and how it diverts agency in the actions we’ve seen unfold over the last several months.
-Language can shape how we see the power structures and systems at play.

 Moving forward

-Language can affect our perceptions of the world around us.
-Being cognizant of our language won’t change all the problems America is facing, but it’s important, especially in mission-driven work, that we acknowledge where we can be better in our words — and ultimately, our actions.
+language won’t change all the problems America is facing, but it’s important, especially in mission-driven work, that we acknowledge where we can be better in our words — and ultimately, our actions.